Statue of Tadeusz Kościuszko (Warsaw): History

 It stands on the main axis of the historical city centre of Warsaw, the Saxon Axis.
 The monument is an exact copy of the Statue of Tadeusz Kościuszko at Lafayette Square in Washington, D.C. unveiled on 9 May 1910, and designed by the Polish sculptor Antoni Popiel (1865–1910).

 The monument replaced the former monument of the ”Dead in the Service and Defense of the Polish People's Republic”, erected in the 1980s by the Communist government and demolished 1991.
-The investment was financed by the Citi Bank Handlowy and the Warsaw City Council.
+The investment was financed by the Citibank Handlowy and the Warsaw City Council.
 The bronze elements of the monument were moulded by the Technical Appliance Works at Gliwice.
 The copying of the Washington monument was executed by Kraków sculptors Anna and Wojciech Siek.

 The monument was unveiled on 16 November 2010.

 The monument shows the figure of Tadeusz Kościuszko in the uniform of an American general, holding drawings of the West Point garrison defenses in his hand.
 On the right side of the monument stands a figure symbolizing the Battle of Racławice and on the left side a figure symbolizing the Battle of Saratoga.